ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_plos_pmed.0020275.txt.md

 hypothesis.
 The CFAS, however, found no evidence of any such tailing off in incidence, which also has implications for policy and planning.
-The CFAS is important because it provides the first multi-site comparison of incidence rates in ethnically homogeneous populations within a country, and within Europe, using identical methodology across sites.
+The CFAS is important because it provides the first multi-site comparison of incidence rates in ethnically homogeneous populations within a country, and within <geo  id='6255148'>Europe</geo>, using identical methodology across sites.
 The methodological approach developed for the study will also be of value for researchers undertaking other studies of dementia incidence, and in other chronic disease studies involving a two-phase selection process.